Privacy & GDPR

 service identifier

 app.cavemode.session.
 Never transmitted to any server owned by us.
-Used only to make requests toclaude.aion your behalf, the same way your browser does. - Usage snapshots — saved locally in your
+Used only to make requests toclaude.aion your behalf, the same way your browser does. - Usage snapshots — an hourly record of your session and weekly

 - Polar license state — your license key and the Polar activation